Operator delocalization in disordered spin chains via exact MPO marginals: Operator spreading in an interacting disordered spin chain

 These quantities probe the ``typical'' operator extent reached within a timescale proportional to the system size.
 The results are displayed in Fig.~\ref{logi:fig}.

 Fig.~\ref{logi:fig}(a) shows $\overline{h}$ and $\overline{m}$ versus the system size.
 For weak disorder ($W\lesssim 2$), the operator effectively spreads across the whole chain within the window $[0,L]$, resulting in an approximately linear growth with $L$, reminiscent of ergodic or sub-diffusive operator spreading.
 As $W$ increases, the curves bend downwards and eventually become flat: for strong disorder ($W\gtrsim 6$), the operator remains confined to a small region near its origin for the entire interval $[0,L]$, leading to an $L$-independent value of $\overline{h}$ and $\overline{m}$.
-The observed flattening matches the physical intuition from the time-trace data: although $h(t)$ grows logarithmically at strong disorder, the prefactor $a(W)$ becomes so small that the contribution of the $\ln t$ part to the integral is negligible in the accessible time window, resulting in an essentially constant average.
+The observed flattening matches the physical intuition from the time-trace data: although $h(t)$ logarithmically increases in time at strong disorder, the prefactor $a(W)$ becomes so small that the contribution of the $\ln t$ part to the integral is negligible in the accessible time window, resulting in an essentially constant average.

-Fig.~\ref{logi:fig}(b) shows the disorder dependence of the averaged quantities for several system sizes.
-A characteristic non-monotonic trend appears: for weak disorder, operator spreading is enhanced as $W$ increases from zero, because even moderate disorder suppresses backscattering of information in the ergodic regime; for stronger disorder, localization effects become dominant and the averaged quantities decrease.
-This non-monotonicity is particularly pronounced in the operator mass, which is more sensitive to the detailed internal structure of the operator than the operator length.
+Figure~\ref{logi:fig}(b) shows the disorder dependence of the averaged quantities for several system sizes.
+A characteristic non-monotonic trend appears: for weak disorder, operator spreading is enhanced as $W$ increases from zero, because moderate disorder induces ergodicity and suppresses the coherent backscattering of information existing at the integrable point $W=0$; for stronger disorder, localization effects become dominant and the averaged quantities decrease.
+This non-monotonicity is particularly pronounced in the operator mass, which is more sensitive to the detailed internal structure of the operator than the operator length, and we will better discuss it below.

-Fig.~\ref{logi:fig}(c) shows $\overline{h}/\ln L$ and $\overline{m}/\ln L$ as functions of $W$.
+Figure~\ref{logi:fig}(c) shows $\overline{h}/\ln L$ and $\overline{m}/\ln L$ as functions of $W$.
 For strong disorder, the curves collapse onto a nearly $L$-independent profile, consistent with the logarithmic growth $h(t)\approx a(W)\ln t$ derived from the $\ell$-bit model.
 Indeed, assuming $h(t)\sim a\ln t$, one finds so that $\overline{h}/\ln L$ directly probes the prefactor $a(W)$.
 The data collapse in Fig.~\ref{logi:fig}(c) therefore provides a clean numerical signature of the MBL logarithmic light cone.